Rajani LaRocca

 Rajani LaRocca is an Indian-American author of children's literature and a primary-care physician.
 She writes middle grade fiction relating to Indian-American identity and medicine.
 She won a 2022 Newbery Honor for her novel Red, White and Whole.

-Writing career

-LaRocca enjoyed creative writing in high school and college, but stopped when she began attending medical school.
+LaRocca enjoyed creative writing in high school and college but stopped when she began attending medical school.
 She began writing again in 2011.
 She signed with TriadaUS Literary Agency in 2017.